uk-gov-mirror/companieshouse.web-security-node/README.md

         enabled: true,
         sessionCookieName: cookieName
     }
+    app.use(createLoggerMiddleware(config.applicationNamespace));

+    // It is important that CSRF Protection follows the Sesion and urlencoded
+    // Middlewares, maybe put at end of the middleware chain (before
+    // controllers)
     app.use(CsrfProtectionMiddleware(csrfMiddlewareOptions))
+    app.use(helmet());
     ```

 3. Amend the Nunjucks configuration to add the thirdparty templates from this library: